8 min read

 Cape Malay curry

 This curry, also served with yellow rice (and/ or a roti) pays homage to traditional Malaysian cooking methods and combines sweet and savoury flavours.
-Aromatic spices like tumeric, masala, cumin and cardamon are combined with sweeter elements like ginger and apricots.
+Aromatic spices like turmeric, masala, cumin and cardamon are combined with sweeter elements like ginger and apricots.

 A Malay curry is made with beef, chicken or lamb and has evolved distinctly from Indian and Asian influences with the addition of seasonal Cape fruit.